-Each year in the Chinese calendar is represented by one of a dozen zodiac animals.
-This past year, for example, was the Year of the Dragon—the only mythical creature among the 12—which is associated with power, wisdom, charisma and royalty.
+Each year in the Chinese calendar is represented by one of a dozen zodiac animals, including a dragon—the only mythical creature among the 12—which is associated with power, wisdom, charisma and royalty.
 “The Eastern dragon is very different from the Western dragon, which heroes try to find and slay because they are so evil,” said Duanduan Li, a professor of Chinese applied linguistics at the University of British Columbia.
 “Eastern dragons are thought of as divine.”
 Since people are believed to take on the personality of the animal of their birth year, the Year of the Dragon is considered more desirable than others for having babies.
 In fact, it has been reported that the birth rate in places like China, Taiwan and Hong Kong typically goes up about 5 percent.
 The Year of the Dragon also is regarded as a good moment for opening businesses, starting new careers and buying property.
 Yet prosperity is far from guaranteed.
 “Mao Zedong died in the Year of the Dragon,” Li said.
 “And that was the year we had the biggest earthquake in Tangshan,” which killed at least 240,000 people.

 4. The Year of the Snake, on the other hand, is not so desirable.

 Intelligent, wily and enigmatic, snakes are not the most beloved of the zodiac animals.
 People born in prior snake years like 1977, 1989 and 2001 have even been known to euphemistically call themselves “small dragons.”
 Such famous “snakes” include former U.K. Prime Minister Tony Blair, “Harry Potter” author J.K.
 Rowling, talk show host Oprah Winfrey and artist Pablo Picasso.
 “There are probably a few people who take it to the extreme, just like there are with Western astrology,” said Elizabeth VanderVen, a former professor of East Asian and Chinese history who now runs Unicorn Intercultural Consulting.
 “Most people take it with a grain of salt.”